react-native-share/react-native-share/README.md

 You can also see our example to sse how you need to setup your podfile.

-Btw, i also recommend reading this (amazing article)[https://shift.infinite.red/beginner-s-guide-to-using-cocoapods-with-react-native-46cb4d372995] about how pods and rn. =D
+Btw, we also recommend reading this (amazing article)[https://shift.infinite.red/beginner-s-guide-to-using-cocoapods-with-react-native-46cb4d372995] about how pods and rn. =D

 #### Android Install